Skip to main content

 In addition to viewing the historic markers, visitors can also head to the Imprimerie de la Cour de Franklin and watch park rangers set type and crank the arm of a (reproduction) 18th-century press — all while answering questions.

-Franklin Court Printing Office, reproduction presses - Photo avec l'aimable autorisation du Service des parcs nationaux
+Imprimerie Franklin Court, presses de reproduction - Photo avec l'aimable autorisation du Service des parcs nationaux

 Sponsorisé